 Born of a golden era, dining at the Claremont has always recalled images of gracious living.
 As early as 1916 the Garden Room “high atop the hill” offered fine cuisine and historic, elegant charm.
 Renowned for its grand buffets and holiday soirees, the Garden Room offered a dining experience as fine as any city hotel and hosted famous performers such as Count Basie, Louis Armstrong and Tommy Dorsey.
-In the 1930s the Garden Room was flanked by a large porch where guests would sit, walk and admire the surroundings and spectacular surroundings.
+In the 1930s the Garden Room was flanked by a large porch where guests would sit, walk, and admire the spectacular surroundings.

 Throughout the years the Claremont continued the tradition of fine dining, opening Jordan’s, the resort’s Four Diamond award-winning restaurant in the former Garden Room.
 With unparalleled views of the twinkling Golden Gate Bridge and the California sunset, Jordan’s brought an atmosphere of relaxed elegance to Berkeley.